ComputingVictor/TopYoutubersScraper/README.md

 Data cleaning is an essential step to ensure accurate analysis.
 We handle missing values and normalize categories for better analysis.

-## Data Analysis

-We perform various analyses on the collected data, including:

-- Ranking distribution
-- Popular categories
-- Subscribers and visit trends
-- Geographic distribution
-- Engagement metrics

-You can explore these analyses in the Jupyter Notebook `data_analysis.ipynb`.

 ## Contributing